 - It can help you find solutions to situations and problems.

 - An opportunity to begin the healing process through sharing your own story and hearing the stories of others.

 - Coping skills to help out through the most difficult days

 - Strength and hope through companionship with people who understand first-hand what you’re going through.

 - Often deep and lasting friendships are made.

 - Information and resources about grief

-If you are interested in attending bereavement support group please register your interest by sending us an email.
+If you are interested in attending bereavement support group please register your interest by completing the form below.

 If you have any additional questions please contact our reception team on email@example.com or by phoning 06 8787047.